frenesim/schema_to_scaffold/README.md

 1. download the zip (or copy paste de code)
 2. save main.rb in a folder.
 3. cd folder
-4. edit the main.rb and change the path to point to your schema.rb  (genereted with the rake db:schema:dump)
+4. edit the main.rb and change the path to point to your schema.rb  (generated with the rake db:schema:dump)
 5. close and save
 6. ruby main.rb
 7. chose your table